-Hearing loss means your child has trouble hearing or he cannot hear at all in one or both ears.
+Hearing loss means your child has trouble hearing or he or she cannot hear at all in one or both ears.
 Hearing loss can happen suddenly or slowly over time.

 What are the types of hearing loss?

 - Sensorineural hearing loss is caused by damage to parts of the inner ear.
 There is usually no cure for sensorineural hearing loss.

 - Mixed hearing loss includes both conductive and sensorineural hearing loss.

 What causes hearing loss?

 - Medical conditions such as ear infections, meningitis, measles, chickenpox, or otosclerosis

 - Increased fluid in the inner ear